shadysaleh01/Employee-Tracker/README.md

 - [Questions](#questions)

 ## Description
-### Appliction for a business owner to be able to view and manage the departments, roles, and employees in the company So that they can organize and plan the business.
+### Appliction for a business owner to be able to view and manage the departments, roles, and employees in the company so that they can organize and plan the business.

 ## Languages and Tools: